hprange/wounit/README.md

 and integration testing.
 * **Wonderful**: developed on top of Wonder classes, make possible the use of the augmented transaction process specified by the ERXEnterpriseObject interface.
 * **Easy to use**: no extension required for test classes.
-The WOUnit library make use of generics, annotations and the rule approach provided by JUnit 4.7.
+The WOUnit library makes use of generics, annotations and the rule approach provided by JUnit 4.7.
 * **Simple but not simpler**: only one line of code and you are ready to start writing tests.
 The rules are responsible for loading eomodels, initializing and cleaning up before/after